ARV Super2: Operational history

 The ARV Super2 has received favourable reviews which describe it as an aircraft with excellent visibility that is pleasant to fly.
 The small wing area and the fairly high wing loading produces handling that is responsive but stable.
 A drawback for touring is the shortage of luggage space.
 The second prototype, G-STWO, has a fuselage luggage compartment aft of the fuel tank which is accessed from the starboard aside, but no other ARVs have this feature.

 After initial production commenced at least two flying schools adopted the ARV, but today most Super2s in the UK are flown privately.

 The Hewland AE75 engine, which is no longer available, has a life of 800 hours, after which time alternative engines must be installed.
 Replacement engines have all been heavier than the 49 kg original, needing a lead counterweight in the tail to maintain balance.
 The empenage is short-coupled and its area is a little marginal for the landing flare, so flaring with a stopped engine (and thus no propwash) might prove problematic.

 LAA-approved modifications include ground-adjustable propellers, tundra tyres, additional fuel tanks and fuel-injection.
 The LAA has approved the fitting and testing of vortex generators, with a view to reducing stall speed and improving landing flare.

+Canopy safety issues

+The perspex canopy, which gives sailplane-like visibility, is hinged at the rear.
+To open the canopy, one rotates it up and back.
+The canopy is secured at the front by two over-centre catches operated from outside and within the cockpit.
+Even in the early days of the ARV, this was considered a design weakness, since if a catch fails or is not properly engaged, the canopy could flip up and cause massive drag.
+Such an incident actually happened in 2025 when the canopy flipped open shortly after take-off.
+The ARV crash-landed in a field; the pilot was OK but the aircraft was a write-off.
+Some ARV owners have, (with LAA approval), converted their canopies to have a hinge at the forward end and catches at the rear, so that if the catches fail, the canopy will not flip wide open.